karyeet/minecraft-sleep/README.md

 # minecraft-sleep
+This branch will pause the process instead of closing it but it doesnt work very well cause then we cant bind to port 25565

 Safley shutdown you minecraft server when there are no players online and start when someone tries to connect.

 ## To setup: